Legends of Chamberlain Heights

 Legends of Chamberlain Heights is an American adult animated sitcom created by Brad Ableson, Mike Clements, Quinn Hawking, Josiah Johnson, and Michael Starrbury.
 The series aired on Comedy Central from September 14, 2016 to August 20, 2017.

-On October 7, 2017, the series was canceled after two seasons.
+On October 7, 2017, Comedy Central canceled the series after two seasons.

 Premise

 The series focuses on three teenagers Jamal, Milk, and Grover.
-They're benchwarmers on the high school basketball team, but legends in their own minds.
+They are benchwarmers on the high school basketball team, but legends in their own minds.